TobiasHerlitz/bin-packing/README.md

 ### Tests
-Test file are co-located with the files that are tested
+Most 'normal' tests are co-located with the files that are tested except for performance testing

+#### Performance tests
+Performance testing is done in `src/tests`.
+The test sets found in `src/tests/sets` are derived from test sets by E.E.
+Bischoff and M.S.W.
+Ratcliff (1995).
+The only difference in my implementation is that information regarding allowed/disallowed rotations are omitted.
+The data was retrieved from the [Brunel OR-library](http://people.brunel.ac.uk/~mastjjb/jeb/orlib/thpackinfo.html), specifically [here](http://people.brunel.ac.uk/~mastjjb/jeb/orlib/thpackinfo.html).